How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

 However, your driving habits create even larger cost variations.
 A primarily highway driver (10% city / 90% highway) spends $398 less annually than a city-focused driver (90% city / 10% highway) in the same FWD model.
 This means driving patterns can affect your fuel budget more than choosing between FWD and 4MOTION.

-The choice becomes more complex when considering that 4MOTION models include additional features beyond all-wheel drive capability.
+The choice becomes more complex considering that 4MOTION models include additional features beyond all-wheel drive capability.
 Trendline 4MOTION models come standard with 18-inch Kentucky alloy wheels (versus 17-inch on FWD), multi-link independent rear suspension, driving profile selection, and hill descent control.

 Trim Level Fuel Efficiency Features